 - Travel Tips: It's near the departure point for pilgrims going on the Amarnath Yatra, so avoid visiting during July as it will be very busy then.

 04 of 05

 Yousmarg is a sprawling meadow that's refreshingly underdeveloped (only a couple of restaurants are there).
-The highlight is the Doodh Ganga River, which is reached by a picturesque 30 minute walk along a forested trail down a hill.
+The highlight is the Doodh Ganga River, which is reached by a picturesque 30-minute walk along a forested trail down a hill.
 Alternatively, it's possible to take a pony.
 (Don't give into the insistent pony owners if you want to walk).
-On the way to Yousmarg you'll pass numerous apple trees, as well the town of Charar-i-Sharief.
-It's worth stopping there as it's home to one of the most holy Sufi Muslim shrines in India, and some of the biggest halwa parathas you'll ever see!
+On the way to Yousmarg, you'll pass numerous apple trees, as well the town of Charar-i-Sharief.
+It's worth stopping there as it's home to one of the holiest Sufi Muslim shrines in India, and some of the biggest halwa parathas you'll ever see!